tampham47/challenges/README.md

 12. Add normalize.css to make sure that the website will be displayed the same across browsers.
 13. This website has been tested on 3 browsers: Chrome, Safari and Brave.

-Thank you for giving me an interesting test.
+Thank you for giving me an interesting test 🎉